FrankGuo22/IOS-GA-TSP/README.md

 ------------
 There is no extra file is necessary for execution.
 Loading it into Xcode(v 7.0 or later), the simulator is iphone 5s(sorry for my obselete iphone, -_-)

-Hopefully, this will be helpful for you.
+Hopefully, this will be helpful for you..